Music world in mourning as Runrig lead singer Bruce Guthro dead at 62

-Bruce Guthro: Runrig lead singer and renowned musician dead at the age of 62
+Runrig lead singer Bruce Guthro dead at the age of 62 after long cancer battle

 A spokesperson for the Scottish rock band confirmed the Canadian died on Tuesday night